The Cal women's basketball team starts three sophomores and a freshman, but its youth sure wasn't evident on Sunday afternoon at Haas Pavilion.

 "I give just so much credit to Cal, period.
 Cal women's basketball, but Cal period," Saint Mary's coach Paul Thomas said.
 "It's a reputation.
 It's big school vs. little school, but you have to fight through that. "...
 Today we did not execute our game plan and I think we're a little intimidated and that's why (we) got boat-raced.

 "Give (Cal) a ton of credit.
 They rebound the ball with such aggressiveness.
 They are strong and physical and have excellent leaping ability and long arms.
-When you shoot the ball
+When you shoot the ball that well and rebound the ball that well, you have a very good team."

 The Bears broke open the game with a 19-0 run that spanned from the end of the first half and into the second, holding the Gaels scoreless for nearly eight minutes.